CheeZeDark/BlackCat1-Disabler/README.md

 # BlackCat1-Disabler
-It's Python Script and Program for Disabling BlackCat1 Driver from Launching!!!
+It's Python Script and Program for Disabling BlackCat1 Driver(AntiCheat from Nexus for Games on PC) from Launching!!!
 Enjoy to use this!!

 ## Donations